 Ultimately, a successful brand is brand that recognizes its own worth.
 It is also one that embraces its commercial role and identity.
 Most importantly, it values its loyal customers.
-If history is any indicator, Netflix has failed significantly with all of these critical attributes.
+If history is any indicator, Netflix must rebound and recognize all of these critical attributes.
 Conversely, Hulu has embraced these attributes full-heartedly.

 The difference?
-One company is on the verge of full bloom while the other is slowly withering away.
+One company is on the verge of full bloom while the other is looking for some answers.

 The Chevrolet campaign that creams my corn Tom Dougherty, CEO - Stealing Share 16 January 2017 Why?
 Because it's all a big lie.
 The current ad campaign that drives me the battiest is the Chevrolet series, touting the awards they’ve all won.
 Especially those endowed by...